John Calvin

 "Verse 6.
 Let the oppressed go free --— How can any nation pretend to fast or worship God at all, or dare to profess that they believe in the existence of such a Being, while they carry on the slave trade, and traffic in the souls, blood, and bodies, of men!
 O ye most flagitious of knaves, and worst of hypocrites, cast off at once the mask of religion; and deepen not your endless perdition by professing the faith of our Lord Jesus Christ, while ye continue in this traffic!"
 (Adam Clarke Commentary on Isaiah 58:6).

-While Calvinist abolitionist authors are not lacking altogether, they are under-represented in that literary genre.
+While Calvinist abolitionist authors are not lacking altogether, Calvinists are under-represented in that literary genre.
 To this day many Black churches are Arminian as a consequence, perhaps in historical memory of who their friends and enemies were when it counted.
 Is there something wrong with Calvinism?
 When you look at the Muscovite movement, you see a church laboring mightily to transform itself into an ethnic group, placing its bets on reproduction rather than evangelism, which it appears has always been a route by which Calvinism can slip-slide away from evangelicalism.
 There is certainly something wrong with some Calvinists; this man is a respected leader and teacher among them.
 Perhaps they reason that an author who contradicts himself cannot be rebutted, but they are mistaken; such an author rebuts himself.

 One of the more alarming features of the Wilsonite movement are the characters who come out of the woodwork if you should happen to criticize him.
 They intersperse their foul-mouthed diatribes explaining that you are an atheistic Communist with defenses of white supremacy, southern nationalism, etc. Who are these people?
 Well, as Mr. Wilson himself explains, they are feds!
 Yep, that's right, the federal government has got nothing better to do than to hire provocateurs to follow Mr. Wilson around in the chat spaces, making him look bad: